Updated to include more active podcasts

 Focussing on life after death, their Irish podcasts have won them an army of fans and both have experienced huge loss in their lives.
 Sasha’s parents and Venetia’s husband died from cancer and in the podcast, they touch on everything like the practicalities of what to do after death and how to support grieving friends.
 If you’re dealing with grief or want to lend your support to someone who is, this really is essential listening.
 Find out more here.

 Hosted by Blindboy of the Rubberbandits this is an unpredictable and eclectic podcast containing short fiction, interviews, and comedy.

 9. The Echo Chamber Podcast

-If you’d like to find even more online content to get you through these strange times, take a look at this list of some of our amazing short films from Irish creators here.
+If you’d like to find even more online content, take a look at this list of some of our amazing short films from Irish creators here.